This painting by Pat Rawlings depicts a lunar mass driver (courtesy Lunar and Planetary Institute)

 2006: Return to the Moon: Exploration, Enterprise, and Energy in the Human Settlement of Space.
 Harrison H. Schmitt.
 Praxis Publishing.
 336 pages.
 [NSS Review].
 [Amazon link].
 A former U.S. Senator and the only geologist so far to walk the Moon makes the business case for mining Helium 3 from the Moon.
 The problem: we don’t yet have the fusion reactors to use the Helium 3 for fuel.

 2005: Return to the Moon.
 Edited by Rick Tumlinson and Erin Medlicott.
 Apogee Books.
 208 pages.
 [Amazon link].
 A collection of articles with strong emphasis on policy issues rather than technical ones.

 2004: Moonrush: Improving Life on Earth with the Moon’s Resources.
 Dennis Wingo.
 Apogee Books.
 260 pages.
 [NSS Review].
 [Amazon link].
 Discusses Earth’s energy and resource problems in the context of a cis-lunar economy and also examines various lunar architectures with the goal of developing a lunar economic infrastructure.

 1991: The Lunar Sourcebook: A User’s Guide to the Moon.
 G. H. Heiken, D. T. Vaniman, and B. M. French, editors.
 Cambridge University Press.
 756 pages.
-Hard copy is out of print but book is available on CD-ROM.
-[Amazon link].
+Free online HTML version and PDF available.
 The only work to date to collect data gathered during the American and Soviet missions in an accessible and complete one-volume, encyclopedic reference of scientific and technical information about the Moon.
 Primarily for scientists but is also quite accessible for the interested layman.

 - NASA Why the Moon? poster [PDF 2.1 MB]